Wedding Bells & Bills: How to Financially Plan for Your Big Day

 —

 First of all, congrats.
-You found a person to spend your life with and want to celebrate that with the people you love the most (and your partner’s relatives).
+You found a person to spend your life with and want to celebrate that with the people you love the most.

-Maybe you’ve been ready for this moment for years but have no idea how your bank account will keep up with your Pinterest board.
-Or maybe your plans ended at the calling your parents and flashes of venue reservations and catering budgets are starting to nudge you off cloud nine.
+Maybe you’ve been ready for this moment for years but have no idea how your bank account will keep up with your Pinterest board or your partner's.
+Or maybe your plans ended at the calling of your parents and flashes of venue reservations and catering budgets are starting to nudge you off cloud nine.

 Well, fear not — it’s never a bad time to start thinking about how to turn your budget into a day you’ll cherish forever.
 We've been there, from big blowouts to intimate love fests, and we've also talked to the wedding planners who do it all to get you started on a wedding day gameplay of your own.
 We’ll cover: